rism-digital/rism.info/_posts/en/2025-03/2025-03-13-rism-online-winter-2025-update.md

 ## CSV Record Download

 Results of searches that return fewer than 5,000 records can now be downloaded as a Comma Separated Value (CSV) file.
 This is available for all search types: Sources, People, Institutions, and Incipits.
-The CSV results include a link to the record in RISM Online, along with
+The CSV results include a link to the record in RISM Online, and an option to include a link to the original search query that produced those results.

 ## Odds and Ends

 This is a list of all the smaller improvements that do not merit their own paragraph, but are notable nonetheless.

 * Direct link to MARCXML records.
-While MARCXML has been available in RISM Online for a while, we now display a direct link to the MARCXML in the footer of every record
+While MARCXML has been available in RISM Online for a while, we now display a direct link to the MARCXML in the footer of every record.
 * Optimized SVG images.
-The SVG images were optimized, leading to a smaller overall page load
+The SVG images were optimized, leading to a smaller overall page load.
 * Enabled HTTP/3.
 The latest version of the HTTP standard provides better utilization of network resources, improving the speed and responsiveness of RISM Online.
 * Switched to haproxy for the load balancer.
 Internally we are now using haproxy as the load balancer for our API services.
 * Added timestamps to the "About" page to show the last time DIAMM, Cantus, and RISM indexes were updated.